Posted on August 04, 2000.

 Suffice to say: The effect of card counting in blackjack is negligible these days.
 The danger is that most black jack players expect to really win if the count is positive.
 So, they increase the bet, and keep increasing the bet.
 The result can be a much faster pace to bankruptcy.
 Suppose, absurdly, it is true a card-counter has a 2% advantage at blackjack.
 Does it make sense to play blackjack?
 The card counter can still lose a lot of money (based on binomial distribution formula).
 Forget about it!

 My blackjack software calculates the odds of dealer bust in the most accurate mathematical fashion.
 We can generate all possible BJ hands mathematically — option A = Arrangements.
 That is, the order counts.
 You will notice unmistakably that 10 followed by 6 occurs equally to 6 followed by 10.
-Even the so-called basic strategy stands on thin ice.
-The natural blackjack is equally determined by A + 10 and 10 + A.
+Even the well-known blackjack basic strategy stands on thin ice.
+The natural 21 blackjack is equally determined by A + 10 and 10 + A.

 Blackjack: Software, Content, Resources, Systems, Basic Strategy, Card Counting

 See a comprehensive directory of the pages and materials on the subject of blackjack, baccarat, software, systems, and basic strategy.